Sociology in Switzerland

 2) The totality of all company processes is subject to systematic performance optimization ("total quality management"), which frequently finds expression in a process of formal certification (e.g. according to ISO 9000).
 Each member of staff is expected to become actively engaged in problem-solving, even to take on joint responsibility for the final quality, as well as be prepared to adapt to the demands of changing technical and organizational roles (e.g. through further training).

-3) Job roles become more polyvalent in that they comprise a larger spectrum of different activities ("job enlargement"), while the rotation of staff between various roles will increase, too.
+3) Job roles become more polyvalent in that they comprise a larger spectrum of different activities ("job enlargement"), while the rotation of staff between various roles will increase.

-4) An increasing part of the work organization is borne by self-regulating groups, which collectively decide on role assignment and work schedules and collectively shoulder the responsibility for the results ("team empowerment").
-Communication channels are more open, and "upward communication" in particular is promoted through such initiatives as "quality circles", teams of quality controllers, whose aim is to continuously improve the production process.
+4) An increasing part of the work organization is shifting to self-regulating groups, which collectively decide on role assignment and work schedules and collectively shoulder the responsibility for the results ("team empowerment").
+Communication channels are more open, and "upward communication" in particular is promoted through such initiatives as "quality circles" whose aim is to continuously improve the production process.

 5) Customer orientation ("customer focus") becomes the dominant structuring principle, partly replacing more traditional bureaucratic orientations (towards instructions and rules).

-6) In contrast to the diversification trend of the 70s and 80s, firms tend to concentrate their resources and activities in the narrow field of their "core competences", where there is no question of their competitiveness; auxiliary functions are subcontracted out ("outsourcing"), so that commensurate with their own staff reductions ("downsizing") increasing employment opportunities occur in the (usually smaller) supplier firms.
+6) In contrast to the diversification trend of the 1970s and 1980s, firms tend to concentrate their resources and activities to the narrow field of their "core competences", where t their competitiveness is secured.
+Auxiliary functions are subcontracted out ("outsourcing"), so that parallel to their own staff reductions ("downsizing"), increasing employment opportunities occur in the (usually smaller) supplier firms.

 In general, functional flexibilization is diametrically opposed to numerical flexibilization in that great intraorganizational adaptability is required of the individual members of staff.
 They must be able to fit into teams, permanently develop their skills, adjust how they interact with colleagues, line managers and customers, adapt to new technologies, etc. Accordingly, it tends to be found in companies and enterprises which can rely on relatively well-qualified staff and where workers are tied to secure, long-term contracts (e.g. Japan or Germany - q.v.
 OECD 1997: 150).